 Figure~\ref{fig:h_allpred} represents a comparison of the observed data with fitted values from baseline model (model~$P_0$) and four other models, i.e., model~$P_1$, ~$P_2$, ~$P_3$, and~$P_4$.
 For 1 day horizon model~$P_3$ yield a noticeably higher predictive accuracy followed by model~$P_4$.
 For 2 day horizon, although it is expected that the prediction performances of all models deteriorates compare to their performances for 1 day horizon, model~$P_3$ again delivers the best prediction accuracy.

-We now evaluate the influence of Covid-19 cases and deaths, US county level spreads of Covid -19, and Google searches in S\&P 500 volatility.
-A comparison of the two EGARCH models, \textit{Model 0} and \textit{Model X} (Eq.~\ref{GARCH_model}) including the estimated parameters of the explanatory variables for \textit{Model X} are presented in Table~\ref{table:EGARCH}.
-All EGARCH coefficients expect the constant term ($\omega_0$) are statistically significant in both models.
-However, unexpectedly, the coefficients estimates of all the covariates in \textit{Model X} are not statistically significant.
+We now evaluate the influence of COVID-19 cases and deaths, US county level spread of COVID-19, and Google searches on S\&P 500 volatility.
+A comparison of the two EGARCH models, \textit{Model 0} and \textit{Model X} (Eq.~\ref{GARCH_model}), including the estimated parameters of the explanatory variables for \textit{Model X} are presented in Table~\ref{table:EGARCH}.
+All EGARCH coefficients except the constant term ($\omega_0$) are statistically significant in both models.
+However, the coefficients estimates of all the covariates in \textit{Model X} are not statistically significant.

 We also examine the goodness of fit of the two models by comparing their log likelihood, Akiake Information Criterion (AIC) and Bayesian information criterion (BIC).
 We find that \textit{Model 0} tends to describe the S\&P 500 volatility more accurately than the volatility model with covariates, \textit{Model X}.
-That is, Covid-19 cases and deaths, its local spread and Google searches do not significantly influence the S\&P 500 volatility.
+That is, COVID-19 cases and deaths, its local spread and Google searches do not significantly influence the S\&P 500 volatility.
 Figure~\ref{fig:volatility_com} also suggests that \textit{Model 0} captures the spikes of the price returns more accurately than \textit{Model X}.